Dare-Badejo-001/Optimization-Problems/README.md

 # Optimization-Problems
-Solution to Problems in operations research a
+Solution to Problems in Operations Research